Tale of many cities as Dickens anniversary nears

-LONDON Charles Dickens will be feted around the world next year in literature, film, theater, music and art, underlining his international cultural impact 200 years after his birth.
+LONDON Charles Dickens will be feted around the world next year in literature, film, theatre, music and art, underlining his international cultural impact two hundred years after his birth.

-Sales of his books, which are still in print, run into hundreds of millions of copies, and during his lifetime his works were turned into theater.
+Sales of his books, which are still in print, run into hundreds of millions of copies, and during his lifetime his works were turned into theatre.

 With the advent of cinema in the late 19th century and television decades later, Dickens became the most adapted novelist of all time, with more than 100 films -- short and feature length -- made in the silent era alone.